On a problem of Brown, Erd\H{o}s and S\'{o}s: Preliminaries

 \subsection{Density argument}

 The approach of Delcourt and Postle \cite{delcourt_BES_problem}, while proving \cref{conj:BES} for $r=3$, $t=2$ and any $k \ge 2$, relies on the following reduction: they show that in any sufficiently dense $k$-free $3$-graph, it is possible to find a subgraph with almost the same density which is additionally $\ell^-$-free for every $\ell \in [2,k-1]$, i.e.\ having $\ell^-$-configurations is `inefficient' for the extremal $k$-free graph.
-Here we provide another density-type argument.
+Here we provide another density-type argument, which we will use in the proof of \cref{thm:k=5,thm:k=7}.
 Before stating the result, we introduce some notation.
 Given an $r$-graph $\cF$, define $J(\cF)$ to be the $t$-graph with $V(\cF)$ as vertex set and where a $t$-subset $T \subseteq V(\cF)$ is an edge of $J(\cF)$ if and only if there exists an $\ell$-configuration for some $\ell \in \left[ \lfloor k/2 \rfloor \right]$ whose vertex set contains $T$.
 Observe that, since every edge is a $1$-configuration, $J(\cF)$ contains the $t$-shadow of $\cF$.
 Therefore $J(\cF)$ is a supporting $t$-graph of $\cF$ (recall \Cref{def:supporting-graph}).
 Moreover, its non-edge girth is greater than $\lfloor k/2 \rfloor$.

 \begin{proposition} Suppose that for every $\eps > 0$ and large enough $n$, for every $k$-free $n$-vertex $r$-graph $\cF$ with $|\cF| \ge \big(\binom{r}{t}^{-1} + \eps\big) \binom{n}{t}$ there exist subhypergraphs $\cF_2 \subseteq \cF_1 \subseteq \cF$ such that $|\cF_1| \ge |\cF|-O(n^{t-1})$, $\cF_2$ is $\ell^-$-free for every $\ell \in [2,k-1]$, and